 A loans bursary fund is available to help vulnerable and disadvantaged learners who are funding their learning with an Advanced Learner Loan.
 The loans bursary can help with the costs of accommodation OR travel.

-Please note: The college endeavours to help support students financially to overcome specific barriers to participation, to enable them to access education.
+Please note: The university endeavours to help support students financially to overcome specific barriers to participation, to enable them to access education.
 Funds are limited, so we recommend that you apply as early as possible.

-The purpose of this statement is to set out how Plymouth College of Art will use its 16 to 19 tuition fund allocation.
+The purpose of this statement is to set out how Arts University Plymouth will use its 16 to 19 tuition fund allocation.
 This fund is designed to facilitate support for students who have been disadvantaged due to the coronavirus pandemic (COVID-19).

 The 16 to 19 tuition fund will be used to provide small group tuition for students aged 16 to 19 who have not yet achieved a grade 4 or above in English and/or Maths.
 We will invest in an Academic Skills Coach who will be tasked with focusing on English and Maths catch up in which we hope to inspire students to engage in academic skills with bespoke support strategies.

 The provision will not be limited to tuition for English and Maths, we will also be allocating some additional funding within the Pre-Degree department to our learners with Special Educational Needs and Disabilities (SEND) by supporting them more broadly within their individual study programmes by employing a Pre-Degree Inclusion Champion.

 Tuition groups will consist of no more than five students and can be extended to seven students where appropriate.
 The tuition sessions will be embedded within the planned learning and also scheduled in addition to the planned programme of study hours already timetabled for the academic year 2021/22.